 In April 2008, we issued a total of 37,603 shares of our common stock to 8 of our employees and 13,887 shares of our common stock to a consultant for services rendered.
-We also issued 5,421 shares of our common stock to 1 of our employees pursuant to a stock option exercise.
-These offering and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuance did not involve a public offering.
-The offering was not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number of persons and because of the manner of the offering.
-This offering was done with no general solicitation or advertising by the Registrant.
+These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuance did not involve a public offering.
+The offerings were not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number or persons and because of the manner of the offering.
+The offerings were done with no general solicitation or advertising by the Registrant.
 Based on an analysis of the above factors, the Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for these sales.

-In May and June 2008, we issued a total of 106,630 shares of our common stock to 2 universities for license fees and 39,370 to a university for a milestone payment.
-These offering and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuance did not involve a public offering.
-The offering was not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number of persons and because of the manner of the offering.
-This offering was done with no general solicitation or advertising by the Registrant.
+In May and June 2008, we issued a total of 106,630 shares of our common stock to 2 universities for license fees and 39,370 shares to a university for a milestone payment.
+These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuances did not involve a public offering.
+The offerings were not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number or persons and because of the manner of the offering.
+The offerings were done with no general solicitation or advertising by the Registrant.
 Based on an analysis of the above factors, the Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for these sales.